NEAR-Edu/nearandfar/src/web2/README.md

     - your activity in and accross other web apps (shared data)

 - your email is your _main_ source of identity
-    - it relies on a web mail protocols to function
+    - it relies on a web mail protocol to function
     - you can use it to log into numerous web apps
     - password _plus_ information from another device (2FA) required for identity verification

 - access to your identity is at the mercy of internet service providers and app owners
     - Twitter can lock you out of your account
     - your ISP can shut your internet access at any point
-        - new internet plan? no problem - except now your router is no longer compatable, and you'll need to upgrade that before you service is restored :woman-shrugging:
+        - new internet plan? no problem - except now your router is no longer compatable, and you'll need to upgrade that before you service is restored :shrug:

 ----